Charlotte Mason taught that “God is the principal knowledge, and, therefore, that their Bible lessons are their chief lessons.”

 - Hymn: We use the Ambleside Online hymn selections and work on a new hymn each month

-- Scripture reading: We read a section from the Bible or the Book of Mormon and discuss principles taught
+- Bible Study: We read a section from the Bible and discuss principles taught

 - Poem: We use the Ambleside Online poetry recommendations for each child’s year, and each child reads 1 poem from their poet